Metron-Project/metron-project.github.io/blog/2026-08-01-july-update/index.md

 **Rating-only Collection API endpoint.** A new `PATCH`/`PUT /api/collection/{id}/` endpoint lets you update just a collection item's personal rating without touching its read-tracking data — `is_read` and `date_read` remain writable only through the [scrobble endpoint](https://github.com/Metron-Project/metron/blob/master/api/README.md#scrobble-endpoint).

+**No rating pre-release issues.** The star rating widget is now hidden (and blocked server-side) for issues whose `store_date` is still in the future, since there's no legitimate way to have read and rated something that hasn't come out yet.

 ## Reading List Improvements

-**Chained reading orders.** Reading lists can now be linked to a previous and next list in a sequence — for example, "Batgirl: Mother" → "Batgirl: The Book of Shiva" — letting curators build multi-list reading orders.
+**Chained reading orders.** Reading lists can now be linked to a previous and next list in a sequence — for example, "[Batgirl: Mother](https://metron.cloud/reading-lists/batgirl-mother/)" → "[Batgirl: The Book of Shiva](https://metron.cloud/reading-lists/batgirl-the-book-of-shiva/)" — letting curators build multi-list reading orders.
 Saving a link keeps both sides of the connection in sync automatically.

 **Ownership transfer.** Staff and members of the "reading list editor" group can now reassign ownership of any reading list to the Metron account itself, via a confirmation page on the reading list detail view.

+## Alternative Series Names

+Series can go by more than one name due to indicia inconsistency — think "[Thor](https://metron.cloud/series/thor-2025/)" versus "The Mortal Thor."
+Series now have an `alt_names` field for tracking these alternates, exposed through the admin, the create/update form, quick search, autocomplete, and list-view filtering, so a search for either name finds the series either way.
+The field is also included in the Series API response, and on the nested series object returned from the issue detail endpoint.

+**New API filter parameters.** The Series endpoint gains `alt_names` (partial match against the alternative names) and `q` (quick search across both `name` and `alt_names`).
+The Issue endpoint gains the equivalent `series_alt_names` and `series_q` filters, so you can find issues by a series' alternate name without an extra round trip.

 ## API Improvements